slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"The truth does not require your participation in order to exist.
 Bullshit does."
 -- Terence McKenna [1943]*

-Truth does not mind to be questioned.
-A lie does not like being challenged.
+Truth doesn’t mind to be questioned.
+A lie does..

 In a world of propaganda, the truth is always a conspiracy.
 If you tell the truth you don’t need to reharse anything.